openvinotoolkit/openvino_notebooks/recipes/explainable_ai/README.md

 ### Running the Application

-You can run the [Computer Vision Data Quality and Explainability Kit.ipynb](Computer Vision Data Quality and Explainability Kit.ipynb) to learn more about the inference process.
-This notebook contains detailed instructions to run the CV Explainability application, load and analyze a short data section with data quality metrics, and generate saliency maps with an OpenVINO YOLOv8 model using Ultralytics.
+You can run [explainable_ai.ipynb](explainable_ai.ipynb) to learn more about the inference process.
+This notebook contains detailed instructions to run the Explainable AI application, load and analyze a short data section with data quality metrics, and generate saliency maps with an OpenVINO YOLOv8 model using Ultralytics.
 For the data quality metrics generation, we leverage the open-source toolkit datumaro, including specifically the tutorial [here](https://github.com/openvinotoolkit/datumaro/blob/develop/notebooks/11_validate.ipynb).
-This edge AI reference kit focuses on a specific digital transportation use case, with an analysis of only a few data quality metrics - please visit the [Datumaro tutorials](https://github.com/openvinotoolkit/datumaro/tree/develop/notebooks) for resources on how to perform advanced data exploration, and explore and remediate more types of data quality issues.
+This edge AI reference kit focuses on a specific digital transportation use case, with an analysis of only a few data quality metrics—please visit the [Datumaro tutorials](https://github.com/openvinotoolkit/datumaro/tree/develop/notebooks) for resources on how to perform advanced data exploration, and explore and remediate more types of data quality issues.

+Congratulations!
+You have successfully set up and run the Explainable AI kit.

 ## Benchmarking the Model with OpenVINO's `benchmark_app`